 My introduction to gardening began with time spent in my grandfather’s garden.
 His suburban lot was no bigger than 10,000 square feet, but it was a sanctuary from the dysfunction of my immediate family.
 I spent weekends there, and my grandfather prided himself on his tomatoes—his favorite plant to grow.
 His wish was that, someday, I would buy a nursery and place him in charge of tomatoes.
 He also grew ornamentals, but not a wide variety, and he thought that wild violets were the best flowers growing.
 Some people in this area treat them as weeds, but he loved them.

 As I grew older, got married, and had children, I started my own garden.
 At the time.
-I lived on a small, pie-piece-shaped suburban lot which acted as a fork between two roads.
+I lived on a small, pie-piece-shaped suburban lot that acted as a fork between two roads.
 I converted the yard into a garden—no lawn, just a meandering path with some arbors and beds defined by railroad ties.
 The result was amazing; I grew everything from vegetables and roses to herbs and perennials.
 By that time, my grandfather was slowing down and was diagnosed with Emphysema.
 He was easily winded and could no longer work in the garden.
 My sisters and I would take turns mowing his lawn, but he had given up on his tomatoes.
 I wish now that I had known about the concept of Horticultural (or Garden) Therapy back then.
 I realize now that by mowing the lawn for him, we probably made him feel worse.
 It was likely a reminder of what he could no longer do.
 By employing some adaptive devices, I may have been able to prolong his gardening activities and thus help him to maintain some dignity, pride, and independence.

 One Father’s Day, my gift to him was the creation of an L-shaped perennial garden where his vegetable garden once was.
-I dug it out, amended the soil, brought him some divisions from my garden and added some nursery-bought plants.
+I dug it out, amended the soil, brought him some divisions from my garden, and added some nursery-bought plants.
 The new garden included hostas, roses, irises, daffodils, lilies, mums, and—of course—wild violets.
-He visited the garden every day to see what was blooming, to water, and to sit a while.
-That garden drew him outside each day for a few more years until he could no longer leave the house…the following winter, he passed away.
+He visited the garden every day to see what was blooming, to water, and to sit awhile.
+That garden drew him outside each day for a few more years until he could no longer leave the house… the following winter, he passed away.

 The next few chapters of my life found me moving twice and facing many challenges.
 New gardens sprouted with every move and I continued to grow alongside my plants.
 I have always found great solace in the garden; it is where I’ve lost time and connected to Self.
 It has been my restoration, my solace, and my active meditation.
 It has been my compass and my rock.